 Learning Interest Communities

-Incoming freshmen, who have been invited to be members of the Colleges’ Honors Programs, are also invited to extend that focus into their residential experience at this learning community.
-As an Honors Scholar, you can “live the suite life” at the innovative LaRiviere Living and Learning Center featuring onsite classrooms, a computer lab, and study spaces.
-Living with like-minded Arts and Sciences, Business, and Honors Scholars, you will enjoy specialized programming, trips, faculty mentorship, and guidance from specially selected Resident Advisors.
-Accepted Honors students requesting this LIC must email email@example.com.
+Incoming first year students, who have been invited to be members of the Colleges’ Honors Programs, are also invited to extend that focus into their residential experience at this learning community.
+As an Honors Scholar, you can live with like-minded Arts and Sciences, Business, and Honors Scholars experiencing specialized programming, trips, faculty mentorship, and guidance from specially selected Resident Advisors Honors Housing will be housed in LaRiviere Center and Commonwealth Hall.
+Accepted Honors students requesting this LIC must indicate the preference on their housing application.

 Rising Business Professionals

-Make connections to fellow future business professionals and network with alumni when you live and learn in this active community in the popular LaRiviere Center.
-This suite-style residential experience includes specialized programming on career paths, technology, business etiquette and trends geared to community member interests.
+Make connections to fellow future business professionals and network with alumni when you live and learn in this active community.
+This residential experience includes specialized programming on career paths, technology, business etiquette and trends geared to community member interests.
 Faculty mentors with onsite office hours lead business discussions and occasional field trips to help students develop networking skills and prepare to enter the workforce with polished professionalism.
-Accepted Business students requesting this LIC must email firstname.lastname@example.org.
+Rising Business Professionals will be housed in LaRiviere Center.
+Accepted Business students requesting this LIC must indicate the preference on their housing application.

 STEM (SCIENCE, TECHNOLOGY, ENGINEERING, MATH)